Irreducible components of the moduli space of Langlands parameters: Introduction

-\begin{remark} Suppose that $G$ is the $L$-group of an unramified group with smooth integral model $\GG/\Oc_F$.
-In this case, the coordinate ring of $(T\git W)^{\Fr^{-1}[q]}$ has been shown by Li \cite{liEndomorphismAlgebrasGelfandGraev2021a} in characteristic not dividing $|W|$, and Li and the author \cite{liEndomorphismAlgebrasGelfandGraev2022} in the case of good characteristic dividing $|W|$, to be isomorphic to the endomorphism ring of the Gelfand--Graev representation of $\GG(k_F)$.
+\begin{remark} Suppose that $G$ is the $L$-group of an unramified group with smooth integral model $\GG/\Oc_F$ and that $G^\circ_{\der}$ is simply connected.
+In this case, the coordinate ring of $(T\git W)^{\Fr^{-1}[q]}$ has been shown in \cite{liEndomorphismAlgebrasGelfandGraev2023} in characteristic not dividing $|W|$, and in \cite{lishottonEndomorphismAlgebrasGelfand} in the case of good characteristic, to be isomorphic to the endomorphism ring of the Gelfand--Graev representation of $\GG(k_F)$.
 This is an inertial shadow of the (conjectural) local Langlands correspondence in families. \end{remark}

-\begin{remark} Under suitable assumptions on $G$ (as in \cite{xiaoVectorvaluedTwistedConjugate2019} Remark~4.3.4) we might expect the a similar result when $G$ is tamely ramified.
+\begin{remark} Under suitable assumptions on $G$ (as in \cite{xiaoVectorvaluedTwistedConjugate2019} Remark~4.3.4) we might expect a similar result when $G$ is tamely ramified.
 See Remark~\ref{rmk:ram} below. \end{remark} \begin{remark} In \cite{datModuliLanglandsParameters2020} Proposition~5.12 one finds conditions under which points of the special fibre with $\Sigma$ regular unipotent are smooth (at least for $l > h$, where $h$ is the Coxeter number of $G$).
 The condition takes the form $l \nmid \chi_G(q)$ where $\chi_G$ is a certain product of cyclotomic polynomials depending on $G$.
 Our result provides a clean description of $\Xf_G$ at such points when $l \mid \chi_G(q)$, as long as $G^\circ_{\der}$ is simply connected. \end{remark}

 Finally, we can go beyond the $\Sigma$-regular locus with the following result, for which we can drop the assumption that $G$ is unramified.
-By a standard Levi subgroup of $\LG$ we mean a subgroup of the form $M = M^\circ \rtimes \Gamma$ where $M^\circ$ is a $\Gamma$-stable standard Levi subgroup of $G^\circ$ (relative to our fixed split maximal torus). \begin{theorem*}[Theorem~\ref{thm:levi}] Suppose that $M$ is a Levi subgroup of $G$.
+By a standard Levi subgroup of $\LG$ we mean a subgroup of the form $M = M^\circ \rtimes \Gamma$ where $M^\circ$ is a $\Gamma$-stable standard Levi subgroup of $G^\circ$ (relative to our fixed split maximal torus). \begin{theorem*}[Theorem~\ref{thm:levi}] Suppose that $M$ is a standard Levi subgroup of $G$.
 Consider the morphism sending $(g, \rho)$ to $g \rho g^{-1}$.
-Then there is an open subset $U \subset \Xf_{M}$ such that $c|_{U}$ is smooth, and $U$ intersects each fibre of $\Xf_{M} \to \Spec\Z[1/p]$ in a dense open subset. \end{theorem*}
+Then there is an open subset $U \subset \Xf_{M}$ such that $c|_{U}$ is smooth and $U$ intersects each fibre of $\Xf_{M} \to \Spec\Z[1/p]$ in a dense open subset. \end{theorem*}

 \begin{remark} The theorem is in the spirit of Lemma~5.14 of \cite{datModuliLanglandsParameters2020}, which achieves a similar reduction for their study of unobstructedness. \end{remark}